Phillip-England/fmtly/README.md

 ```

 ### _slot
-_slot elements are unique in the sense that they are not used within a _component itself, rather, they are used in it's placeholder.
+`_slot` elements are unique in the sense that they are not used within a `_component` itself, rather, they are used in it's `placeholder`.

-We will discuss placeholders more in a bit, but for now, just know that a placeholder is what we refer to a component as when it is being used *within another component*.
+We will discuss placeholders more in a bit, but for now, just know that a placeholder is what we refer to a `_component` as when it is being used *within another component*.

 For example, this `LoginForm` uses `CustomButton` as a `placeholder`
 ```html